Applying this year

 Please avoid other fixed commitments that might clash with interviews during this period as we may not be able to re-arrange interview times assigned to you.
 The College does not normally offer undergraduate places to candidates who are unavailable for interview.

-If you are unable to make one or more of the days specified for your subject please contact the Admissions Office as soon as possible as well as noting these restrictions in your Supplementary Application Questionnaire.
-If enough notice is given, it may be possible to avoid scheduling your interviews on those days.
+If you are unable to attend an interview during this period please contact the Admissions Office as soon as possible as well as noting these restrictions in your Supplementary Application Questionnaire.
+If enough notice is given, it may be possible to avoid scheduling your interviews on particular days.

 Interviews can start as early as 8.00am, with the later ones finishing at 6.30pm.
 It may not be possible to make any changes after you have been notified of your interview times.
 Any special arrangements for interviews in individual subjects will be communicated when you are notified of your interview date.

 Interviewees are typically predicted to achieve our minimum conditional offer.
 This is A*AA or A*A*A at A Level (excluding General Studies and Critical Thinking), depending on the course.
 Some subjects require qualifications in certain subjects, so check your subject's requirements before you apply.
 There are exceptions and we always take individual circumstances into account.

 If you are taking qualifications other than A-Levels, don’t worry.
 We regularly make offers based on other qualifications, including the International Baccalaureate and Scottish Advanced Highers, and you can see here typical offer levels for many other international qualifications.